Make an Owl Craft with texture and details following our step-by-step directions and supply list including cupcake liners, scissors, & glue.

-We have been studying Nocturnal Animals and enjoying Fall Activities so naturally owls have been on our mind so we headed to the craft closet, grabbed some cupcake liners, and came up with a cute little owl to hang on our wall.
+We have been studying Nocturnal Animals and enjoying Fall Activities so naturally, owls have been on our mind so we headed to the craft closet, grabbed some cupcake liners, and came up with a cute little owl to hang on our wall.
 Kids can easily make this craft which requires minimal scissor cuts since cupcake liners are circular–just the perfect shape!
 Cupcake liners come in several different colors and patterns so kids can choose exactly how they want their owl to look.

 Orange, Brown, and Black Craft Paper

-Have child cut a branch out of the brown paper or cut a branch for them depending on their ability.
+Have your child cut a branch out of the brown paper or cut a branch for them depending on their ability.

-Have child cut out a crescent shape from a yellow standard sized cupcake liner or piece of yellow paper.
+Then cut out a crescent shape from a yellow standard sized cupcake liner or piece of yellow paper.

 Enjoying this post?
 Be sure to join our e-mail subscribers: Click Here for More Information